telerik/kendo-ui-core/docs/api/javascript/data/ganttdatasource.md

           }
         ]
       });

       dataSource.fetch();

       // returns a list with the two sibling tasks. var childTasks = dataSource.taskSiblings(dataSource.at(1));
     </script>

 ### taskTree

-Returns a list of all child gantt tasks, ordered by their hierarchical index (Depth-First). a parent is collapsed, it's children are not returned.
+Returns a list of all child Gantt tasks, ordered by their hierarchical index (Depth-First). a parent is collapsed, it's children are not returned.

 #### Parameters

 ##### task `kendo.data.GanttTask` *(optional)*

 The reference task.
 If this parameter is specified, the result will be all child tasks of this task, ordered by their hierarchical index.

 #### Returns

-`Array` the list of all child gantt tasks, ordered by their hierarchical index (Depth-First).
+`Array` the list of all child Gantt tasks, ordered by their hierarchical index (Depth-First).

-#### Example - get all gantt tasks
+#### Example - get all Gantt tasks

     <script>
       var dataSource = new kendo.data.GanttDataSource({